 Biindigen, come in!

-Welcome to Cook County Co-op!
-The front door is just a few steps away from Lake Superior (gichigamiing), on the East Bay of the Grand Marais harbor.
-The North Shore of Lake Superior is part of the traditional homelands of the Lake Superior Anishinaabe (Ojibwe, Chippewa).
-Anishinaabe are first people of the North Shore, who are still deeply intertwined with us as our neighbors and family.
-The entire Minnesota Arrowhead was usurped by the U.S. Government as part of the Treaty of 1854.
-As part of the treaty agreement, two of the ten Lake Superior Anishinaabe Bands – Grand Portage and Bois Forte bands – continue to hunt, fish, gather food, and recreate within the 1854 territory boundaries.
-The Anishinaabe name for Grand Marais is Kitchibitobig, which literally translated means, a place of duplicate water or double bays.
-The multi-cultural knowledge of our area includes a rich history of foods, herbal medicines, sustainable harvesting, and forest maintenance methods that have been passed down from endless generations.
-Anishinaabe subsisted on “seasonal, local” food long before the first European “settlers” arrived in the 1600’s, and long before the co-op movement began.
-These living and treasured traditions have helped sustain the people, plants, and animals of the North Shore for thousands of years, and continue to provide for current and future generations of residents and visitors, alike.
+The Cook County Co-op is just a few steps away from Lake Superior, Gichigami, on the East Bay of Grand Marais.
+The Anishinaabe name for Grand Marais is Kitchibitobig, which means, “a place of duplicate water or double bays.”
+The North Shore of Lake Superior is recognized as part of the traditional homelands of the Lake Superior Anishinaabe—the first people of the North Shore.
+This part of the Minnesota Arrowhead was ceded to the U.S. Government by the Grand Portage Band of Anishinaabe as part of the Treaty of 1854.
+As part of the Treaty agreement, this is where the Lake Superior Anishinaabe continue to hunt, fish and gather food within the ceded territory.
+Anishinaabe people have lived all around Lake Superior for centuries, including throughout what is now downtown Grand Marais.
+The multi-cultural knowledge of our area includes a rich history of foods, herbal medicines, and sustainable harvesting methods that have been passed along for many generations by Anishinaabe people who subsisted on seasonal, local food long before the first European settlers arrived in the mid-1600’s.
+These living and treasured traditions have helped sustain the people of the North Shore for a thousand years or more, and continue to provide for current and future generations of residents and visitors alike.

-The Anishinaabe word wiisiniwin-adawewigamig means a store that sells food.
+The Anishinaabe word for grocery store is wiisiniwin-adawewigamig, or “a store that sells food.”
 The Anishinaabe belief is that once you name things, you bring them into the world.
-For this reason, the Cook County Co-op is proud to honor the historic and cultural contributions of our Anishinaabe community members by incorporating Anishinaabe names into many item tags.
-A very descriptive language, the Anishinaabe words for things are often longer than the English word because the name is the description.
-For example, the word for yeast-based bread (or the baking powder-based bannock) is bakwezhigan, which means it rises up.
-To bake yeast bread in an oven is called gibozigan.
-Because bread rises up as it cooks, it is animate and part of the living world of foods.
-As you shop, you are welcome and encouraged to say the words out loud, as a way to learn more about local history and the items on your grocery list.
-Co-op can provide local food staples like wild rice (manoomin), maple syrup (zhiiwaagamizigan), fresh Herring (odoonibiins), and Lake Trout (namegos).
-For more about Anishinaabe language anishinaabemowin see: Ojibwe People’s Dictionary and Anishinaabemodaa: Ojibwe language resources.
+For this reason, the Cook County Co-op is proud to honor the historic and cultural contributions of our Anishinaabe community members by incorporating Anishinaabe names into many item tags and in-store display items.
+A very literal and descriptive language, the Anishinaabe words for things are often going to be much longer than the English word, because in many cases the name for something is the description of the item.
+For example, the word for bread (yeast-risen) or bannock (baking-powder-risen) is bakwezhigan, or, “it rises up.”
+Bannock is as much a part of the North Shore tradition as donuts are.
+“Yeast bread baked in an oven” is gibozigan.
+Because bread rises up as it cooks, it is considered to be animate and part of the living world of foods.
+As you shop, you are welcome and encouraged to say the words out loud, as a fun way to learn more about our local history.

 So, until then, gigawabamininim minawa, we’ll see you again.